Tflowers-0129/tflowers-0129.github.io/_pages/about.md

 - *2020.05* Won the First Prize in the 17th May Mathematical Modeling Competition National Award.

 # 📖 Educations
-- *2022.09 - now*, MSc Information and Communication Engineering in University of Electronic Science and Technology of China, GPA: 3.74/4.0.
+- *2022.09 - now*, MSc Information and Communication Engineering in the University of Electronic Science and Technology of China, GPA: 3.74/4.0.
 - *2018.09 - 2022.06*, BEng Electronic and Information Engineering in Southwest Jiaotong University, AVG: 87.16/100 (top 20%).